frankheat/offsecnotes/Android/Dynamic instrumentation with Frida/working with native code.md

 **Dynamic Linking**

 The developer names the method and the function according to the specs.
 E.g. class `com.android.interesting.Stuff`.
-The function in the native library would need to be named
+The function in the native library would need to be named.

 ```c
 Java_com_android_interesting_Stuff_doThingsInNativeLibrary